ephykal/task-manager-api/README.md

-# 🧠 Task Manager API – Job Assessment Project
+# 🧠 Task Manager API Project

 This is a backend RESTful API for managing tasks, built with **Node.js**, **Express**, and **TypeScript**.
 It was developed as part of a technical assessment and showcases clean architecture, proper validation, in-memory data handling, error management, and good API design practices.